tomnewson/transaction-service/README.md

 ## Notes
 - Uses DuckDB's `read_csv_auto` for fast CSV ingestion into database.
 - Decimal maths for amounts, serialised as JSON strings by FastAPI.
+- If multiple products are valid contenders to be a user's most purchased, their `most_purchased_product_id` will be the one most recently purchased.